scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/3-executive-summary.md

 Scotland’s Enterprise and Skills Strategic Board set out [four key future skills recommendations](https://www.gov.scot/publications/working-collaboratively-better-scotland/) for Government in its 2018 Strategic Plan.
 That plan recognised the crucial role of the skills system in ensuring equality, wellbeing and sustainability.

-The publication of Phase 1 of the Future Skills Action Plan fulfils our commitment to respond to those recommendations, which we endorse in full.
+The publication of Phase 1 of Scotland's Future Skills Action Plan fulfils our commitment to respond to those recommendations, which we endorse in full.
 It also reaffirms the importance of skills in helping people reach their potential and achieving our goal of an inclusive, growing and more productive economy.

 Across four themes the Plan highlights the vital role the skills system will play in helping Scotland to respond to future socio-economic challenges, such as demographic changes and the climate emergency.